-All three LED's should come on if the power switch is on and power cable connected.
-If the LED's do not light, unplug the power or switch off the IsoPodXTM quickly.
+All three LED's should come on.
+If the LED's do not light, unplug the power to the IsoPodTM quickly.

 Now check the screen on the computer.
 When the power is applied, before any user program installed, the PC terminal program should show "IsoMaxTM V1.0" (or whatever the version currently is, see upgrade policy later at the end of this chapter).